anilsathyan7/iSketch/README.md

 Android application for recognizing simple hand-drawn images.

-The application uses a nine layerd CNN for classification and run almost instantly on any android phone.
+The application uses a nine layerd CNN for classification and runs instantly on any android phone.
 It was trained on a subset of Quick Draw Dataset with an input shape of 28*28.
-Currently it supports 100 classes (objects) and can be easily trained within couple of minutes using a standard GPU !!!
+Currently it supports 100 classes (objects) and can be easily trained within few minutes, using a standard GPU !!!

 ## Prerequisites